๐ŸŒ Astrophysics I

 Why This Matters

-Dark matter makes up roughly 27% of the universe's total mass-energy content, yet we've never directly detected it.
+Dark matter makes up roughly 27% of the universe's total mass-energy content, yet it has never been directly detected.
 You're being tested on your understanding of why we think dark matter exists (gravitational evidence like galaxy rotation curves and gravitational lensing) and how different theoretical frameworks attempt to explain it.
-The theories you'll encounter here represent fundamentally different approaches: particle physics candidates, modifications to gravity itself, and exotic cosmological objects.
+The theories here represent fundamentally different approaches: particle physics candidates, modifications to gravity itself, and exotic cosmological objects.

-Don't just memorize names and definitions—know what problem each theory solves and where it struggles.
+Don't just memorize names and definitions.
+Know what problem each theory solves and where it struggles.
 Exam questions often ask you to compare approaches or evaluate which theory best explains a specific observation.
-Understanding the underlying physics—whether a theory invokes new particles, altered gravitational laws, or primordial structures—will help you tackle both multiple choice and FRQ prompts with confidence.
+Understanding the underlying physics will help you tackle both multiple choice and FRQ prompts.

 Particle Dark Matter Candidates